India–Spain relations

-India–Spain relations (Hindi: भारत–स्पेन संबंध; Spanish: Relaciones entre India e España) refers to interstate relations between India and Spain.
+India–Spain relations or Indo–Spanish relations are the bilateral relations between the Republic of India and the Kingdom of Spain.

 History

+Pre-contemporary era

+In 1425 CE, Gitano Romani people of Indian origin were recorded living in Spain.
+From 1492, after Christian Reconquista of Spain and Roma along with Moors and Jews were targeted to purge Spain of non-Christians.
+In 1499, Ferdinand and Isabella passed the law against Roma.
+In 1560 the habit and the costume of Roma were banned.
+Roma were forced to marry non-Roma, their language and rituals banned.
+In the 17th century, Spain deported Romas to the Americas and Africa.
+In 1749, Romas were arrested in the widespread persecution.

+From 1580 to 1640, Portuguese India (including Goa) was under Spanish control because of the Iberian Union.

+Contemporary era

 Relations between India and Spain are warm since the establishment of democracy in Spain in 1978.
 Diplomatic relations between India and Spain were established in 1956 with the opening of the Spanish Embassy in New Delhi.
 Maharaja Sawai Man Singh II, the Maharaja of Jaipur, was appointed in 1965 as the first Ambassador of India to Spain.

-Bilateral relations
+Visits

 Official visits by Prime Ministers

-In 1992 Prime Minister P. V. Narasimha Rao and in 2017 Prime Minister Narendra Modi Visited Spain.
+In 1992 Prime Minister P. V. Narasimha Rao and in 2017 Prime Minister Narendra Modi visited Spain.

 Trade

 Relations between India and Spain have been cordial since the establishment of diplomatic relations in 1956.
 A Mission headed by a Cd'A opened in Madrid in 1958.
 The first resident Ambassador of India was appointed in 1965.

 Spain is India's 7th largest trade partner in the European Union.
 Bilateral trade in 2017-18 stood at US$5.66 billion (Dept. of Commerce), posting a growth of 4.91% over similar period a year ago.
 India's exports grew 16.65% and stood at US$3.99 billion while imports shrank by 15.51% and stood at US$1.66 billion.
 India's top exports to Spain are textiles, organic chemicals, iron & steel, seafood, automobiles and leather.
 India's major imports are mechanical appliances, electrical machinery, chemicals, plastic and mineral fuels.

 Spain is the 15th largest investor in India with cumulative FDI stock of US$2.76 billion (April 2000 – June 2018).
 There are nearly 200 Spanish companies in India mainly in the sectors of metallurgical industries, renewable energy, automotive, ceramics and infrastructure mainly in highways, transmission lines, tunnels and metro stations.
 Maharashtra, Tamil Nadu, Gujarat, Andhra Pradesh and Karnataka are the major destinations for Spanish investments in India.
 Indian investment in Spain stood at around US$900 million.
 There are nearly 40 Indian companies in Spain mainly in software & IT services, pharmaceuticals, chemicals and logistics.
 India is among the top 30 investors in Spain globally and among the top 5 from Asia.